 These sessions will concentrate on experimental and theoretical aspects for the measurement of thermophysical properties of materials at high temperature.
 Measurement timescales span the continuum from highly non-equilibrium subsecond thermophysics to quasi-static and equilibrium techniques used for identification of properties for metallurgical process design.

-These sessions deal with thermophysical properties of fuels including natural gas, petroleum-based fuels, coal-based fuels, tar sands, shale gas, and gas hydrates.
+These sessions deal with thermophysical properties of fuels including natural gas, petroleum-based fuels, coal-based fuels, oil sands, shale gas, and gas hydrates.
 Also of interest are properties of systems related to carbon capture and sequestration as well as gas injection.
 Past sessions have included viscosity, density, calorimetry, phase behavior, fuel and oil characterization, thermal conductivity, and thermal degradation.
 Experimental, modeling, and simulation studies are all encouraged.

 Sessions in this area are devoted to the thermophysical properties of solids.
-Topics of interest include but are not limited to thermal conductivity of solids, thermodynamic studies of phase transitions, and thermal deformation.
+Topics of interest include but are not limited to thermal properties of solids, thermodynamic studies of phase transitions, and thermal deformation.
 We seek papers using experimental, theoretical and/or computational methods in fundamental research and/or applications in areas such as energy, environment, industrial processes and life sciences.

 Papers reporting experimental measurements or models for the properties of fluids intended as working fluids in thermodynamic cycles are solicited.
 This would include thermodynamic and transport properties, equations of state and other models, pure fluids and mixtures.
 Working fluids for refrigeration and power cycles are of interest.
 Data and models for the "new" low-GWP refrigerants and working fluids for organic Rankine cycles are particularly welcome.
 Papers comparing one cycle versus another or one fluid versus another in a particular cycle are generally not of interest, unless the focus is clearly on the property characteristics.